wp-plugins/people-manager/readme.txt

 *   "Additional Shortcode Generation Options" -- You'll be able to specify your own column headers and add/remove columns as you see fit

-Known Bugs:

-*	No bugs are currently known.
-If you find one, please email tim.moore@maine.edu with the subject "People Manager Bug".
-Please detail the bug you are having, the version of WordPress you are using, and list any additional plugins you are using.

 == Installation ==